 What is state active duty?

-SAD occurs when the National Guard is ordered to service by a state's governor.
-It's funded by the state, which means that pay, retirement credits and other benefits can differ from those received while performing federal service.
+When the National Guard is ordered to service by a state's governor, they are paid with state funds, so pay, retirement credits and other benefits can differ from those received while performing federal service.

-VA benefits, including eligibility for disability compensation resulting from service, require Title 10 or 32 orders, so SAD doesn't qualify.
-National Guard members on SAD don't earn:
+VA benefits, including eligibility for disability compensation resulting from service, require Title 10 or Title 32 orders, so SAD doesn't qualify.
+That means National Guard members on SAD don't earn:

 - Time toward Post-9/11 GI Bill benefits.